Carb10® (Pea Starch Carbohydrate)

 Frequently asked questions about Carb10® (Pea Starch Carbohydrate)

-The clinically studied dose for Carb10® (Pea Starch Carbohydrate) is 15–25g per serving for workout fueling; can be used pre, intra, or post-workout; suitable for sustained energy formulas at 10–20g.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 15–25g per serving for workout fueling; can be used pre, intra, or post-workout; suitable for sustained energy formulas at 10–20g Always follow the product label and check with a healthcare provider for personal advice.